arcweave/arcweave-unity-plugin/README.md

 Click **Generate Project** to begin the import and generation process.

-Once the process is completed succesfully, the inspector will show the imported project name along with its global variables.
+Once the process is completed successfully, the inspector will show the imported project name along with its global variables.
 This monitoring is useful for runtime debugging.

-If you import from Web, a C# file called `ArcscriptImplementations.cs` will be generated automatically alongside the `ArcweaveProjectAsset` file.
+You can also click the **"Open Project Viewer"** button to open up a window to view your imported project (all boards, elements, connection, etc.) in a visual editor.

-Note: associating Arcweave projects with `ArcweaveProjectAsset` files allows you to import as many Arcweave projects as you like, withing the same Unity project.
+Note: associating Arcweave projects with `ArcweaveProjectAsset` files allows you to import as many Arcweave projects as you like, within the same Unity project.

 ## What now?